A phase microscope for quantum gases

 Due to the coherent nature of absorption imaging and the large lattice constant of the magnified density, our system also features an optical Talbot effect visible when scanning the optical imaging plane \cite{SupMat}.

 {\bf Phase microscope.} While the Talbot effect can be used to infer coherence properties \cite{Santra2017}, it intrinsically relies on the interference between many lattice sites, making a reconstruction of the initial local phase profile challenging.
-We therefore realize here a phase microscope inspired by \cite{Murthy2019}, which provides direct access to the local phases by local interference with the zero-momentum BEC upon the matter-wave imaging.
-In this scheme, an initial phase fluctuation profile is mapped onto a relative density profile, if an appropriate phase shift to the zero-momentum part is imprinted in Fourier space.
-This can be realized in matter-wave optics by pulsing on a suitable local potential in the center in the Fourier plane realized after the first quarter-period pulse (Fig.~\ref{fig:coherence-microscope}A).
+We therefore realize here a phase microscope inspired by \cite{Murthy2019}, which provides direct access to the local phases by local interference with the zero-momentum BEC, which is selectively phase shifted in the Fourier plane of the matter-wave imaging.
+This can be realized in matter-wave optics by pulsing on a suitable local potential in the center in the Fourier plane realized after the first lensing pulse (Fig.~\ref{fig:coherence-microscope}A).
 The scheme is analogous to phase contrast imaging in the optical domain \cite{Ketterle1999} and is also relevant for electron microscopes \cite{Axelrod2024} and polariton BECs \cite{Caputo2018}.
 A similar mapping from phase to density fluctuations also occurs for a short free evolution and was used in continuous quantum gas systems \cite{Dettmer2001,Imambekov2009,Singh2014,Seo2014,Sunami2024,Chen2021}.
 The key difference here is the use of the matter-wave microscope in imaging condition, where such a mapping occurs without further free evolution and which therefore allows mapping local phase to local density with very high spatial resolution.

 The idea of phase contrast imaging relies on approximating the wave function for small phase fluctuations $\theta(x)$ as $\psi(x)\propto e^{i\theta(x)}\approx 1+i\theta(x)$.
 After imprinting a phase $\phi$ on all momenta relative to the zero momentum component, the wave function becomes $\psi(x)=1+i e^{i \phi}\theta(x)$, giving the second term a real contribution that interferes with the zero-momentum component, when evaluating the density $n(x)=|\psi(x)|^2 \propto 1-2\sin(\phi)\theta(x)$.
 The conversion factor $\alpha$ between the initial phase fluctuations $\theta(x)$ and the measured relative density fluctuations is then $\alpha=-2\sin(\phi)$.